cwpearson/website2/posts/20240719-kokkos-nsys/index.md

 Then I usually just `scp` the resulting trace files to my client and fire up Nsight Systems.
 File > Import > Select your trace files.

+## Installing Nsight Systems on your Client

+There are two halves to Night Systems: the first does the profiling on the target platform, and the second is installed on your client to view the results.
+Go to Nvidia's website and look for "Download Nsight Systems for [your OS] host".
+There are Windows, macOS, and Linux versions.
+This is what you will use to view and analyze the profiling results.

 ## Putting it all together: miniFE